icylord/libjpegturbo-android/README.md

 #Build LibJpeg-Turbo for Android with neon support.

-You can achieve approximatly 15ms encode time on Qualcomm 8974 compared to system default YuvImage jpeg comression time, which is approximatly 30ms.
+You can achieve approximately 15ms 720p video encode time on Qualcomm 8974 compared to system default YuvImage jpeg comression time, which is approximately 30ms.

 The LibJpeg-Turbo version is 1.3.1